gespla-iph-ufrgs/gespla/README.md

 ## `load.py`

-This module stores functions for loading the files created by the `download.py` module.
-Each function of `download.py` has a counterpart in `load.py`
+This module stores functions for loading data stored on files created by other modules, such as the `download.py` module.
+Each function of `download.py` has a counterpart in `load.py`.

 The data in the files are loaded to a `DataFrame` object.
 This procedure allows the data processing using the `pandas` library.